Dawn Foster

 Dawn Hayley Foster (12 September 1986 – 9 July 2021) was an Irish-British journalist, broadcaster, and author writing predominantly on social affairs, politics, economics and women's rights.
 Foster held staff writer positions at Inside Housing, The Guardian, and Jacobin magazine, and contributed to other journals such as The Independent, The New York Times, Tribune, and Dissent.
 She regularly appeared as a political commentator on television and was known for her coverage of the Grenfell Tower fire.

 Early life and education

 Foster was born in and grew up in Newport, South Wales.
 She also had a background in Belfast and held dual British and Irish citizenship.
 In articles for Child Poverty Action Group and The Guardian, she wrote that she grew up in poverty in an unemployed family.
 In 2017, Foster detailed early experiences of hunger and sleeping rough for the Food Memory Bank project.

 She attended Caerleon Comprehensive School and Bassaleg High School before going on to study English literature at the University of Warwick.
-Before going into in journalism, Foster worked in politics and higher education.
+Before going into journalism, Foster worked in politics and higher education.